sbb-design-systems/lyne-components/src/components/sbb-tag-group/readme.md

 ## Exclusive selection

+To achieve an exclusive selection, set the `multiple` property to false.

 If you like a custom behavior, like an exclusive selection, you have to implement it yourself by unchecking all other tags than the selected one programmatically.
 To achieve a closer accessibility experience to the radio button,